golang-leipzig/golang-leipzig.github.io/content/posts/meetup-9-wrapup.md

 * We discussed various ways to handle errors, there has been some updates starting with Go 1.13: [Working with Errors in Go 1.13](https://blog.golang.org/go1.13-errors)
-* A popular testing library is [stretchr/testify](https://github.com/stretchr/testify), e.g. helps to tests code that panics.
+* A popular testing library is [stretchr/testify](https://github.com/stretchr/testify), e.g. helps to test code that panics.
 Maybe more lightweight - [is](https://github.com/matryer/is).
 * Speaking of panics: Shall libraries panic?
 In which cases?
 According to [Effective Go](https://golang.org/doc/effective_go.html#panic), `panic` should be an exception, rather the rule.